qntlb/numerical-methods-montecarlointegration-exercise/README.md

 	int numberOfValuationPointsEffective = (int) Math.pow(numberOfValuationPointsPerDimension, dimension);
 ```

-- You might realise that you need to think a bit to find a short algorithm to implement the Simpsons integration in arbitrary dimensions.
+- You might realise that you need to think a bit to find a short algorithm to implement the Simpson's integration in arbitrary dimensions.
 It is possible to create a fairly short implementation if you implement a multi-index `index` - an array of length `dimension` where each entry runs from `0` to `numberOfSamplePointsPerDimension-1`.

 ### Task 4 (optional): Use your MonteCarloIntegrator with an RandomNumberGenerator generating a low-discrepancy in d dimensions.